 2. What Is an ESS Device?

 An ESS device refers to the various components that make up an energy storage system.
-These include batteries, which are used to store electrical energy; inverters, which convert DC power into AC power; and the BMS (Battery Management System), which ensures the safety of the system by preventing over-discharge, overcharging, and other issues.
+These include batteries(such as a high-density Lipo battery or lithium ironphosphate cells), which are used to store electrical energy; inverters, which convert DC power into AC power; and the BMS (Battery Management System), which ensures the safety of the system by preventing over-discharge, overcharging, and other issues.
 Each component is connected by wires and plays its own role in ensuring the proper functioning of the energy storage system.

 3.Real-World Applications of ESS Systems